tp tate@programs scanner ready

 03 MCP-aware.

-Checks server package identity, registry metadata, install instructions, and tool-safety notes.
+Checks server package identity, registry metadata, install instructions, smoke-test proof, STDIO execution-boundary notes, remote auth notes, tool-safety notes, and metadata version drift.

 install